 - Private Mortgage Insurance (PMI): protects private lenders who offer conventional loans.
-In most instances, PMI only applies until your mortgage loan to value reaches 80 percent.
+In most instances, PMI only applies until your LTV reaches 80 percent.
 But there are situations where the lender will require a higher percentage for the coverage to be lifted from the loan.

-- Mortgage Insurance Premium (MIP): protects government-backed FHA and VA loans.
-It applies for the duration of the loan, even once mortgage loan to value is below 80 percent.
+- Mortgage Insurance Premium (MIP): protects government-backed VA and FHA loans.
+It applies for the duration of the loan, even once LTV is below 80 percent.

-The loan to value ratio is computed in the same manner for both private and government-backed mortgage products.
+The LTV ratio is computed in the same manner for both private and government-backed mortgage products.

-The loan type could also impact your premium.
+The type of mortgage could also impact your premium.
 For example, if you are taking out an Adjustable Rate Mortgage (ARM) with floating interest, your premium may be higher.
 Why so?
-If there’s a steep increase in interest, your mortgage payments will rise.
+If the interest rate increases, your mortgage payments will rise.
 And there’s a possibility you’ll default on the loan.

 The condition of the real estate market in your area could also impact your PMI premiums.
 If projections state home values will plummet in the future, your premiums may be higher.
 This is due to the likelihood of you walking away once you’re upside down on the loan.

 How are PMI premiums paid?

 There are three ways to make PMI premium payments: